AyushG701/terminal-portfolio-master/README.md

-# Terminal Portfolio Template
+# Terminal Portfolio

 This was made as a portfolio website.
-It is made in TailwindCSS and ReactJS.
+It is made in TailwindCSS and NextJS.
 Feel free to use this as a template for your resume.
 All I ask is a small mention :)

-Deployed on -
+Deployed on -netlify
+ayushghimire.netlify.app

 # Preview Image